JosuGoiko/word2vec_constraints/README.md

 1. Monolingual or multilingual corpus
 2. Monolingual or multilingual constraint file

 Each line in the constraint file should start with a target word, followed by its corresponding contraints (space delimited) either monolingual or multilingual.
-The following example shows the English-Basque bilingual synonymy-related constraints for the word moon in WordNet 3.0g:
+The following example shows the English-Basque bilingual synonymy-related constraints for the word "moon" in WordNet 3.0g:
 ```
 moon ilargi ilargi-argi lunation moonlight moonshine ilargite daydream ...
 ```